Luca96/face-clustering/README.md

 2. **(Install libraries):** Only in case you want to test the code (py scripts) on your local machine.
 The following libraries are required: ***Keras***, ***Tensorflow*** (possibly with GPU compatibly), ***Numpy***, ***Sklearn***, ***Pandas***, ***Matplotlib***, ***OpenCV***, wget (used only to download stuff).

 3. **Edit model path:** Before running the code check the model path!
 In the code I assume that the model is loaded from Google Drive.
 So you can:
-   * Change every path according to the `weighs` folder of the repo.
+   * Change every path according to the `weights\` folder of the repo.
    * Or, upload the model on your Google Drive.

 ---